ILoveThrumbos/Shopping-Mall-Admin-Checkout/README.md

 ## Support and Contributions
 If you encounter any issues or have suggestions for improvement, please create an issue on the GitHub repository.
 Contributions are welcome, so feel free to submit pull requests to enhance the functionality or fix bugs.

-Thank you for using the Java Bookstore!
+Thank you for using the Java Shopping System!
 Happy reading!